Testing the gravitational redshift with an inner Solar System probe: the VERITAS case: Conclusions

 \section{Conclusions}

-In this work we described the possibility to perform an advanced test of Local Lorentz and Local Position invariance during the cruise phase of the VERITAS probe to Venus, planned in 2027-2028.
-The scarcity of planned maneuvers and gravity assists makes this phase particularly suited for this kind of measurement.
-As originally proposed, our simulations show that these gravitational redshift and transverse Doppler (time dilation) experiments would have benefitted from the excellent stability of an onboard atomic clock DSAC-2 and would have served as a test of General Relativity predictions.\\ In our simulations we considered the possibility to test both LLI and LPI violation.
-The LLI is currently verified to a ${10}^{-8}$-level \cite{tobar2010}.
+In this work we investigated the possibility to perform an advanced test of Local Lorentz and Local Position invariance by an interplanetary spacecraft with a precise atomic clock onboard.
+As a specific example, we simulated the experiment where the Doppler signal is generated by a DSAC-2 onboard the VERITAS probe during the cruise phase to Venus.\\ The scarcity of planned maneuvers and gravity assists make this phase particularly suited for this kind of measurement.
+Moreover, the atomic clock DSAC-1, placed in a 100 minute Earth orbit, demonstrated a high insensitivity to thermal, magnetic and radiation effects \cite{burt2021}.
+These perturbations are expected to be much smaller in the interplanetary environment.\\ Our simulations show that these gravitational redshift and transverse Doppler (time dilation) experiments would benefit from the excellent stability of an onboard DSAC-2 atomic clock and would serve as a test of General Relativity predictions.\\ In our simulations we considered the possibility to test both LLI and LPI violation.
+The LLI is currently verified to a $10^{-9}-10^{-8}$-level \cite{tobar2010,botermann2014}.
 An experiment with VERITAS would not provide any improvement since the expected accuracy is about 3 orders of magnitude bigger.
-For the LPI, our simulations show that the experiment with VERITAS could improve the current accuracy on LPI by a factor between 2.5 and 5, depending on the assumptions on the DSAC-2 stability.
+For the LPI, our simulations show that the experiment with VERITAS could improve the current accuracy on LPI by a factor between 2.5 and 5, depending on the assumptions on the DSAC-2 stability.\\ To conclude, we recognize that such an experimental setup could be well suited for future tests of LPI in the Solar System and recommend the consideration of hosting atomic clocks (with performances similar or better than DSAC-2) in future interplanetary probe designs.

+We report here the correlation plots for the four cases described.
+The high correlations among LPI and LLI parameters represent a limit for the most general cases.
+On the contrary, LPI and LLI parameters are scarcely correlated with the other global parameters.